-The staging database is stored in an Oracle schema.
+The staging database can be stored in an Oracle or Teradata schema.
 The source database can be Oracle, Microsoft SQL Server, DB2 UDB, or Sybase ASE.
 In this chapter, <database> refers to any of these source database technologies.

 Setting up CDC with GoldenGate is done using the following process: